 - Terms – other factors (financial and timing) in the offer

-- Contingencies – clauses allowing you to escape the deal under certain circumstances ( a problem that did not exist previously or of which you were not aware at the time of the contract, also perhaps a mortgage contingency should the lender not approve such property etc ).
+- Contingencies – clauses are allowing you to escape the deal under certain circumstances ( a problem that did not exist previously or of which you were not aware at the time of the contract, also perhaps a mortgage contingency should the lender not approve such property, etc.).
 Contingencies specify any event that must occur for the contract to be formed and enforceable.

-- Once agreeing on a price and signing a contract of sale you will then need to submit an application to the board of directors of the co-operative or the condominium building.
-The documents are generally the same, but the review is different.
+- Once agreeing on a price and signing a contract of sale you will then need to apply to the board of directors of the co-operative or the condominium building.
+The documents are the same, but the review is different.

 When you have an accepted offer, mortgage commitment, and have completed a home inspection and a walk-through you are getting closer to moving into your dream home.
 Just a few pre-closing duties will ensure that you do not risk your closing date or mortgage.